KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-api/tokens.md

 ## Introduction

-The Tokens Custom Consensus (CC) module enables core-asset support for the on-chain creation of colored coins, also called tokens.
+The Tokens Fluidity module enables core-asset support for the on-chain creation of colored coins, also called tokens.
 The functionality is facilitated by utxo technology.
 Tokens can be generated on any chain where the [ac_cc](../installations/asset-chain-parameters.html#ac-cc) is enabled.

-The `tokens` smart contract requires locking a proportional amount of satoshis of the native coins.
+The `tokens` module requires locking a proportional amount of satoshis of the native coins.
 These satoshis create the supply for the token.

 For example, if you desire to create a one-of-a-kind token, use 1 satoshi in its creation.